marcusds/EncryptedBlog/readme.txt

 == Installation ==
 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+As of now there is no way to unencrypt articles that have been encrypted.
+This will be added in a later version.

 == Changelog ==
 To view the changelog visit: https://github.com/marcusds/EncryptedBlog/commits/master